feral cat laying on the concrete ground

 Pest Control

-• Store food, seeds, and pet food in reusable, airtight containers
+• Store Food Properly: Keep food, seeds, and pet food in reusable, airtight containers.

-• Put trash in tightly covered, heavy cans
+• Secure Trash: Use tightly covered, heavy trash cans to prevent access.

 Eliminate Shelter

-• Seal any openings more than a quarter inch in exterior walls or foundations
+• Seal Openings: Close any gaps larger than a quarter inch in exterior walls or foundations to prevent entry.

-• Cut high grass and weeds and remove lawn clippings
+• Manage Lawn Care: Cut high grass and weeds, and remove lawn clippings to eliminate potential shelters.

-• Remove clutter and debris from your yard
+• Remove Clutter: Clear away debris and clutter from your yard.

 Mice and Rats

-Both mice and rats mature quickly and reproduce at a high rate.
-These rodents carry diseases that pose a risk to humans and other animals.
-Mice can fit through a hole the size of a pencil and rats can fit through a hole the size of a quarter.
-They are nocturnal, feed on all types of food or garbage, and eat up to 20 times a day.
+Mice and rats reproduce quickly and can pose health risks due to the diseases they carry.
+Mice can fit through holes the size of a pencil, while rats can squeeze through openings the size of a quarter.
+They are nocturnal and can eat up to 20 times a day.

 Feral Cats

-Feral cats are born in the wild and are not used to human contact.
-Sometimes they exhibit nuisance behaviors such as digging in your yard or disturbing your pets.
-They can also carry rabies.
-Overpopulation of outdoor cats is a serious concern because of their capacity to reproduce.
+Feral cats are born in the wild and are not accustomed to human interaction.
+They may exhibit nuisance behaviors, such as digging in yards or disturbing pets, and can carry diseases like rabies.
+The overpopulation of outdoor cats is a significant concern due to their rapid reproduction.

-If you have feral cats in your area and are looking for help or resources, contact the Marion Polk Community Cat Program.
-This program uses the Trap-Neuter-Return (TNR) strategy, which helps reduce the number of free-roaming cats in the community and the number of cats taken to shelters, by neutering stray or feral cats and returning them to their home.
+If you encounter feral cats in your area and need assistance, contact the Marion Polk Community Cat Program.
+This program employs the Trap-Neuter-Return (TNR) strategy, which helps reduce the number of free-roaming cats by neutering them and returning them to their original habitat.

 Nutria

-Nutria are large, semi-aquatic rodents that eat plants.
-They can cause damage to your property by digging burrows in river banks and causing erosion, by consuming plants entirely, or by eating bark off of trees which kills them.
-The Oregon Department of Fish and Wildlife provides more information about nutria characteristics and ways to control them on your property.
+Nutria are large, semi-aquatic rodents that feed on plants.
+They can cause significant damage to your property by digging burrows in riverbanks, leading to erosion, consuming plants entirely, or stripping bark from trees, which can kill them.
+For more information about nutria characteristics and control methods, consult the Oregon Department of Fish and Wildlife.